sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ### Step 3: Create a Stage for the Visualization

-This step is also the same as the previous example.
+This step is also the same as in the previous example.
 We ask <span class="smcp">D3</span>.js to select the container element and then insert an `<svg>` element within it.
 In addition to appending the `<svg>` element, we can define its size by setting the `height` and `width` attributes.

 ``` {.javascript .numberLines}
 var svg = d3.select("#container").append("svg")